-What you must pay when Services that are covered for you you get these services Hearing services \$40 copay for each Medicare-covered Diagnostic hearing and balance evaluations performed by your diagnostic hearing exam. provider to determine if you need medical treatment are covered as outpatient care when furnished by a physician, audiologist, or Medicare-covered hearing other qualified provider. services count toward your annual out-of-pocket limit.
-Routine Hearing Services All hearing services must be performed by a network hearing There is no copayment or provider to take advantage of the benefit below: coinsurance for the routine Routine Hearing Exam: once per year hearing exam or hearing Hearing Aids: One (1) per ear, once per year aid evaluation and fitting. o Inner, Outer, or over the ear First set of earmold(s), when needed \$475 - \$1,950 copay per Hearing aid evaluation and fitting: three (3) follow-up hearing aid depending on visits during the first year from the date of the initial technology level. fitting.
-Three (3) year manufacturer repair warranty The plan does not cover Three (3) year hearing aid battery supply (up to 48 replacement due to loss or batteries per year per hearing aid) theft.
+Services that are covered for you What you must pay when you get these services Hearing services Diagnostic hearing and balance evaluations performed by your provider to determine if you need medical treatment are covered as outpatient care when furnished by a physician, audiologist, or other qualified provider. \$40 copay for each Medicare-covered diagnostic hearing exam.
+Routine Hearing Services All hearing services must be performed by a network hearing provider to take advantage of the benefit below: • Routine Hearing Exam: once per year • Hearing Aids: One (1) per ear, once per year • Inner, Outer, or over the ear • First set of earmold(s), when needed • Hearing aid evaluation and fitting: three (3) follow-up visits during the first year from the date of the initial fitting. • Three (3) year manufacturer repair warranty • Three (3) year hearing aid battery supply (up to 48 batteries per year per hearing aid) Medicare-covered hearing services count toward your annual out-of-pocket limit.
+There is no copayment or coinsurance for the routine hearing exam or hearing aid evaluation and fitting. \$475 - \$1,950 copay per hearing aid depending on technology level.
 Hearing aid returns/exchanges: The Plan will cover returns for a full refund or exchanges only within 60 days from the date of initial fitting.
-HIV screening There is no coinsurance, copayment, or deductible For people who ask for an HIV screening test or who are at for members eligible for increased risk for HIV infection, we cover: Medicare-covered One screening exam every 12 months preventive HIV screening.
-For women who are pregnant, we cover: Up to three screening exams during a pregnancy
+The plan does not cover replacement due to loss or theft.
+HIV screening For people who ask for an HIV screening test or who are at increased risk for HIV infection, we cover: One screening exam every 12 months For women who are pregnant, we cover: Up to three screening exams during a pregnancy There is no coinsurance, copayment, or deductible for members eligible for Medicare-covered preventive HIV screening.
+Home Delivered Meals When released from an inpatient hospital stay or skilled nursing facility stay, members can receive 14 healthy meals delivered to their home.
+This benefit is limited to eight (8) times throughout the year.
+Members eligible for home delivered meals will receive a call from a plan representative.
+Meals must be ordered through the plan.
+You pay nothing for meals after discharge from an inpatient hospital stay or skilled nursing facility stay.